 Music Placements: How to Get Your Music in Film & TV

 I’ve negotiated a few significant film and television placements for clients in the last two months, so I decided to write an article on the topic.
 Getting your music placed in film and TV can be a game-changer in your career.
-Music placements are one of the best ways to gain serious exposure for your […]
+Music placements are one of the best ways to gain serious exposure for […]

 What Constitutes Music Plagiarism?
 The Sam Smith and Robin Thicke Trials